Victory for The Independent as ministers pledge crackdown on MBA apprentices

 Julian David, CEO of the technology trade association techUK, said: “There has been a lot of controversy about the levy, not least it being used to fund MBAs.
 The solution is to review and reform the levy.
 Now is the time to institute a full review.”

-Lizzie Crowley, of the chartered institute of personnel and development, said: “The use of apprenticeship levy funds to pay for MBAs for highly paid senior executives is clearly not good use of public funds - but more than that, it diverts opportunities away from the very people the system was designed to support.
+Lizzie Crowley, of the Chartered Institute of Personnel and Development, said: “The use of apprenticeship levy funds to pay for MBAs for highly paid senior executives is clearly not good use of public funds – but more than that, it diverts opportunities away from the very people the system was designed to support.
 This highlights the urgent need to reform the system to ensure young people do not continue to lose out.”

 Shazia Ejaz, a director of the Recruitment and Employment Confederation, said: “Most businesses agree that the apprenticeship levy has not worked.
 MBA use of it is further proof of this.”

-Think tank boss, Stephen Evans, chief executive of the Learning & Work Institute, said: “The current apprenticeship levy can’t pay for everything, so we need to agree how to prioritise limited investment - which would surely be more about young career starters and less about MBAs for well-paid executives.”
+Think tank boss Stephen Evans, chief executive of the Learning and Work Institute, said: “The current apprenticeship levy can’t pay for everything, so we need to agree how to prioritise limited investment – which would surely be more about young career starters and less about MBAs for well-paid executives.”

-A spokesperson for Cranfield University said: “Cranfield University provides a successful and established Senior Leaders Apprenticeship programme in line with the Government’s strict apprenticeship funding rules.
+A spokesperson for Cranfield University said: “Cranfield University provides a successful and established Senior Leaders Apprenticeship programme in line with the government’s strict apprenticeship funding rules.

 “We offer people who are moving into senior roles in the public and private sectors an opportunity to develop their skills.
-For many this is the first time they have studied for a formal qualification.
-Those who successfully complete the SLA have the option to study other Master’s qualifications, including the Executive MBA, at additional cost.”
+For many, this is the first time they have studied for a formal qualification.
+Those who successfully complete the SLA have the option to study other master’s qualifications, including the Executive MBA, at additional cost.”

 Loughborough University declined to comment.